The coat color in mink is controlled by two codominant alleles at... | Channels for Pearson+

 The coat color in mink is controlled by two codominant alleles at a single locus.
 Red coat color is produced by the genotype R₁R₁, silver coat by the genotype R₁R₂, and platinum color by R₂R₂.
 White spotting of the coat is a recessive trait found with the genotype ss.
 Solid coat color is found with the S– genotype.

-Two crosses are made between mink.
-Cross 1 is the cross of a solid, silver mink to one that is solid, platinum.
-Cross 2 is between a spotted, silver mink and one that is solid, silver.
-The progeny are described in the table below.
-Use these data to determine the genotypes of the parents in each cross.
+If the cross SsR₁R₂ x SsR₁R₁ is made, what are the progeny phenotypes, and in what proportions are they expected to occur?

-Master Variations on Dominance with a bite sized video explanation from Kylia GoodnerStart learning
+Master Probability with a bite sized video explanation from Kylia GoodnerStart learning